DavesCodeMusings/school-coding-lab/MOTIVATION.md

 I sat down with a Chromebook, logged in as a student.
 I could get to the internet, sort of, but not github.com where my code examples were stored.
 There was no Visual Studio Code app, but I didn't really expect that.
 But, the web-accessible version of Visual Studio Code, vscode.dev, was blocked too.

 All is not lost, I said to myself.
 My elder son had told me of the fabled Chromebook Linux mode, so I had not hit rock botton yet.
-Surely I could run VS Code in Linux mode, right?
-Wrong.
+Surely, I could run VS Code in Linux mode, right?
+Wrong (and don't call me Shirley.)
 Administrative policies prevent it.

-The demo worked out, albeit with a lot of plan Bs.
+The demo worked out in the end, albeit with a lot of plan Bs.

 After all this, the wheels in my head were turning.
 Surely the school must have some retired Chromebooks gathering dust that could be reformatted with a standard Linux OS.
 Wrong again.
 The devices are leased and get returned after their useful lifespan.
 More e-waste.
 Yay!